Susank-Aryal/Students-Grade-Prediction/README.md

 Final Year Dissertation On student's Grade prediction submitted to university of Northampton

-In respect to the major aims of this study, which is to propose an appropriate machine learning algorithm for successful prediction of student’s future grade the other aims are to,
+In respect to the major aims of this study, which is to propose an appropriate machine learning algorithm for successful prediction of student’s future grade the other aims are to

--->Perform an exploratory data analysis in order to detect missing values, outliers, understanding the structure of data, estimating parameters and figuring out the margins of error.
+--> Perform an exploratory data analysis in order to detect missing values, outliers, understanding the structure of data, estimating parameters and figuring out the margins of error.
 --> Present an easy to read and access analyze visualization dashboard after performing the